 If you’re leaving Jersey

 If you either leave the Island permanently, or are not in Jersey employment, you don’t have to pay contributions.
 Tell us when you leave so that we can update our records.
-You can tell us you're leaving using our leaving Jersey form.

 If you’re employed in Jersey, but temporarily working outside the Island, you may still have to pay contributions.
 Ask your employer to contact us to check.
 If you’re liable, we’ll issue you a certificate so that you can prove that you’re paying contributions in Jersey.
 This will stop you being chased for costs in the country that you’re living in.